castroCrea/llama.cpp/README.md

 1. `local/llama.cpp:full-cuda`: This image includes both the main executable file and the tools to convert LLaMA models into ggml and convert into 4-bit quantization.
 2. `local/llama.cpp:light-cuda`: This image only includes the main executable file.
-3. `local/llama.cpp:server-cuda`: This image only includes the server executable file.

 #### Usage